Leon Edwards retains welterweight belt with unanimous decision over Colby Covington at UFC 296 | TSN

 Trump sat ringside, with UFC CEO Dana White, musician Kid Rock and UFC chief business officer Hunter Campbell.

+White shot down the rumor that Trump would have put the belt on Covington had he won.

+“You guys think Secret Service would’ve let Trump get into the octagon?”
+White asked.

-In the co-main event, Alexandre Pantoja (27-5) successfully defended his flyweight belt in his first title defence, winning a unanimous decision over Brandon Royval (15-7).
+In the co-main event, Alexandre Pantoja (27-5) successfully defended his flyweight belt in his first title defense, winning a unanimous decision over Brandon Royval (15-7).

 Pantoja used a methodical approach by dominating with his agility and grappling ability to wear down Royval, the second-ranked flyweight in the world.